CodeSchoolPathways/Project__PI1__Hello_World/README.md

 ```
 * Import into your IntelliJ
 ```
-Go to File -> Project Structure -> Modules -> Plus Button at the top Find the HelloWorld.iml file pulled down from git
+Go to File -> Project Structure -> Modules -> Plus Button at the top -> Import Module Find the HelloWorld.iml file pulled down from git
 ```
 * Double Click on Hello World